• Skip navigation

 • Cohort 1 (since 2022)

-The Poesiealbum can be considered a phenomenon of the so-called poetry wave, which began with the famous poetry evening initiated by Stephan Hermlin at the Academy of Arts in Berlin (Akademie der Künste) on December 11, 1962.
-In addition to recitation or performance, poetry’s publicity requires its publication and distribution by publishers and booksellers.
+The Poesiealbum can be considered as a phenomenon of the so-called poetry wave, which began with the famous poetry evening initiated by Stephan Hermlin at the Academy of Arts in Berlin (Akademie der Künste) on December 11, 1962.
+While pivotal, the publicity of poetry is generally not only dependent on recitation or performance, but also its publication and distribution by publishers and booksellers.

-This, in turn, depended on the approval of the Head Office of Publishers and Book Trade (Hauptverwaltung Verlage und Buchhandel) in the Ministry of Culture.
+In the GDR, this publication and distribution depended on the approval of the Head Administration for Publishing and the Book Trade (Hauptverwaltung Verlage und Buchhandel) in the Ministry of Culture.
 The expert opinions written for this purpose establish opportune readings.
 With those readings, the discourse on what is poetically expressible can be traced and the history of the Poesiealbum can be supplemented with a source genre whose systematic analysis has yet to be conducted.

-Synchronous and diachronic comparisons, for example according to the poets’ origin or generation, are intended to differentiate the analysis.
+This project aims to contribute to this discussion by conducting such a systemic analyis, differentiated by its application of both synchronous and diachronic comparisons, for example according to the poets’ origin or generation.
 The approach is inspired by discourse analysis and combines close and distant reading methods of various sources.

 Dissertation